bokkypoobah/FxxxLandRush/README.md

 No      | Type              | Notes
 :------ |:----------------- |:----
-uint    | \_parcelUsd       | Lock transfers for purchasing account if USD amount exceeds this threshol. e.g. USD 7,000 is specified as 7,500 * 10^18
+uint    | \_parcelUsd       | Lock transfers for purchasing account if USD amount exceeds this threshold. e.g. USD 7,000 is specified as 7,500 * 10^18

 <br />